-- O. What is Tux Paint? - Q. Name some parts of Tux Paint window.
+- Q. What is Tux Paint?

+- Q. Name some parts of Tux Paint window.

-- Q. What is the use of Toolbar / Drawing canvas / Selector / Colors Palette? - Q. Name some tools of Tux Paint. - Q. What is the use of Paint /Lines / Shapes / Eraser / Quit Tool?
+- Q. What is the use of Toolbar / Drawing canvas / Selector / Colors Palette?

+- Q. Name some tools of Tux Paint.

+- Q. What is the use of Paint /Lines / Shapes / Eraser / Quit Tool?

-After explaining the chapter, let the students do the course book exercises given on Page 61 of the main course book as Exercise.
-After solving the course book exercises, tell the students to solve Brain Teaser activity given on Page 62 of the main course book.
-Help the students to solve these questions.
+After explaining the chapter, let the students do the exercises given on Page 58 in the main course book as Checkpoint.
+Tell the students to try different activities under Mind Boggler given on Page 59 in the main course book.

-In Creative Assignment, activities like Hands On and Lab Session given on Pages 62 and 63 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+Take the students to the computer lab and let them practice the activity given in the Lab Session section on Page 59 in the main course book.
+This will enhance the ability of the students and serve as a Subject Enrichment activity.